benkeen/generatedata/README.md

 [![Coverage Status](https://coveralls.io/repos/github/benkeen/generatedata/badge.svg?branch=master)](https://coveralls.io/github/benkeen/generatedata?branch=master)

 This is the repo for the downloadable version of [generatedata.com](http://www.generatedata.com).
-The script is basically an *engine* to generate any sort of random data in any format.
+The script is essentially an *engine* to generate any sort of random data in any format.
 It currently comes with 30 or so *Data Types* (types of data it generates), 8 *Export Types* (formats for the data), plus around 30 data sets for specific countries (city names, regions etc).
 But more importantly it can be extended in any way you want.
 Check out the [developer documentation](http://benkeen.github.io/generatedata/developer.html) for more information on that.
 If you need to generate random data programmatically rather than manually via the UI, you can use the [REST API](http://benkeen.github.io/generatedata/api.html).